RomanLut/hx_espnow_rc/doc/rx_esp32_mavlink_rc.md

 Mavlink v1 and Mavlink v2 are supported. v1 allows to pass 8 channels only.

-*In current implementation, any incoming telemetry is ignored.
-So telemetry is one-way.*
+*In current implementation, uplink telemetry is ignored.
+It is replaced with RC_CHANNELS_OVERRIDE messages.
+So telemetry is one-way: air => groud*

 RSSI is injected into channel 16(or 8).